The Secret Weapon to Dominate Micro Local Rankings on Google

-Most local businesses try to rank for macro local keywords on Google for a good reason, but forget about the micro level.
+Most local businesses invest in seo services to try to rank for macro local keywords on Google for a good reason, but forget about the micro level.

 For many local businesses, such as plumbers, electricians, handymen, tilers and even accountants, there are a handful of keywords which take up most of the local search volume.
 Ranking on page one for these keywords has a monumental impact on website visitors, the number of leads and business performance in general.